-Hyperpay Obtains License From The Saudi Central Bank To Expand Digital Payment Services In The Kingdom
+HyperPay Obtains License from the Saudi Central Bank to Expand Digital Payment Services in the Kingdom

-(MENAFN- Mid-East Info) In a move that strengthens the diversification and development of the financial sector in the Kingdom of Saudi Arabia, the Saudi Central bank (SAMA) has announced the granting of a license to HyperPay Inc. Saudi Arabia for Information Systems technology to operate digital payment services via an electronic wallet in the Kingdom.
-This license marks an important step in enhancing the company's position in the growing digital payments market in Saudi Arabia.
+(MENAFN- Orient Planet Group) 09 January 2025- In a move that strengthens the diversification and development of the financial sector in the Kingdom of Saudi Arabia, the Saudi Central Bank (SAMA) has announced the granting of a license to HyperPay Inc. Saudi Arabia for Information Systems Technology to operate digital payment services via an electronic wallet in the Kingdom.
+This license marks an important step in enhancing the company’s position in the growing digital payments market in Saudi Arabia.

 Ebwini added that this license reflects HyperPay's ongoing efforts to expand its operations and offer services more widely, contributing to the growth of its customer base and reducing reliance on cash.
 He also emphasized the company’s commitment to innovation by developing advanced financial services, which supports national economic growth by facilitating payment processes and simplifying business transactions.